-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
-[Navigable waters of the U.S. are not located within the review aera; however, the review aera lies within the floodplain of the adjacent Mississippi River, a navigable waters of the U.S.]
+There Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.

 Waters subject to the ebb and flow of the tide.
+Waters are presently used, or have been used i

 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain:
+Explain: The project area is in the Mississippi River.